Start Kestra using a single Docker container.

 Both variants are based on the eclipse-temurin:21-jre Docker image.

-The kestra/kestra:* images contain all Kestra plugins in their latest version.
+The kestra/kestra:* images include all Kestra plugins in their latest versions.
 The kestra/kestra:*-no-plugins images do not contain any plugins.
-We recommend using the kestra/kestra:* version.
+We recommend using the kestra/kestra:* version to take advantage of all the available plugins in your flows.

 Docker image tags